jeremymcrae/denovonear/README.rst

 is an odd number) with the base to change at the central nucleotide.
 The 'to' column contains the sequence with the central base modified.
 The 'mu_snp' column contains the probability of the change (as per site per generation).

-The deprecated gene ID file is a manually generated file for the genes where the code failed to retrieve coordinates from Ensembl, so it's built from the gene symbols from analysed files to date, so ongoing analyses might pick up additional genes with out of date gene symbols.

 The cache folder defaults to making a folder named "cache" within the working directory.
 The genome build indicates which genome build the coordinates of the